gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ##  Protected Association Parameter Validation Chunk (PVALID) {#pvalid-chunk}

-This section defines the new chunk types that will be used to validate the negotiation of the protection engine selected for DTLS chunk.
+This section defines the new chunk types that will be used to validate the Init/Init-ACK negotiation that selected the DTLS 1.3 chunk.
+This to prevent down grade attacks on the negotiation if other protection solutions where offered. {{sctp-DTLS-chunk-newchunk-pvalid-chunk}}
-This to prevent down grade attacks on the negotiation of protection engines. {{sctp-DTLS-chunk-newchunk-pvalid-chunk}} illustrates the new chunk type.
+illustrates the new chunk type.

 | Chunk Type | Chunk Name |
 | 0x4X | Protected Association Parameter Validation (PVALID) |